Real-Currents/pb-starter-app/README.md

 To build your app, use `gulp build` then `gulp serve-build` to run the app from the build folder.

-The build folder can also be updated to a server.
+The build folder can also be uploaded to a server.

 ##Specs